adriann116/WHSTechNotes/journal.md

 My plan for the winter break is to stay inside and stay warm and be lazy
 # January 12, 2026
 A safe space is needed on a game because there are weirdos around the world and talk to little kids for funnnnn thats bad because underage
+# January 20, 2026
+One way technology promotes a more fair and just society is by providing marginalized groups with global platforms to document and expose systemic injustices.
+For example, the use of smartphone cameras and social media allows individuals to capture real-time evidence of civil rights violations that might otherwise go ignored by traditional media or legal systems.